EmersonDeltaV/deltav-edge/developer-guide/rest-api/rest-api-data-access/rest-api-access-data.md

 # Access Cached Alarms and Events Data

+**Alarms & Events** data refer to any noteworthy occurrence in your process or system.
+These provide records of events that you want the system to react to, or to be brought to the operator's attention.

 Retrieve the cached Alarms and Events records through the REST API AE endpoint:
 ```
 https://{edge_ip}/edge/api/v1/ae